pseudosma/void/README.md

   navigationText = "enter"
 ```

 :warning: It is very important to set the *baseUrl* value to the root of your site because references to the CSS and javascript files are built from absolute paths based on this value.
-If you're testing a published site locally,
+If you're testing a published site locally, set the baseUrl to "http://localhost:1313/".

 ### Adding a New Story